Darxo/Hardened/README.md

 - Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
 Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)
 - Food Products transported by Caravans now always drop at full stacksize and freshness
 - World Parties are no longer stunned, when you cancel the combat dialog with them
+- Hostile Locations will no longer spawn roaming parties or defenders while you are within 2 tiles of it
 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken